George Alfred Lawrence: Biography

-He was educated at Rugby and at Balliol College, Oxford, and in 1851 married Mary Ann Georgiana Kirwan.
 He was called to the bar at the Inner Temple in 1852, but soon abandoned the law for literature.

 In 1857 he published anonymously a first novel, Guy Livingstone, "portraying a more violent picture of Rugby School than Thomas Hughes."
-This gained great popularity.
+This gained great popularity and large sale.
 He went on to write several more tales in what has been called the "muscular school" of novel-writing, introducing into English fiction a beau sabreur type of hero, great in sport and love and war.
 Sword and Gown (1859), for example, "is a bigamy story, climaxing in the Charge of the Light Brigade".
-The gentleman protagonist of Barren Honour.
-A Tale (1862) dies in a shipwreck.
+The gentleman protagonist of Barren Honour (1862) dies in a shipwreck.
 It has been called "a study of magnificently chivalrous self-destruction".

 On the outbreak of the American Civil War Lawrence went to America with the intention of joining the Confederate Army.
-He was taken prisoner and only released on promising to return to England.
-He travelled much in later years and died in Edinburgh.
+He was taken prisoner and only released after correspondence with the ambassador Lord Lyons on promising to return to England.
+He travelled much in later years and died, at 134 George Street, Edinburgh, on 23 Sept.
+1876.